ruqqq/nano-node-rpc/README.md

 ## Generic Typing

-Some RPC responses will change depending on the optional params included in the request.
+Some RPC response types will change depending on the optional parameters included in the request.
+`peers` is an example of a request that can conditionally include `PeersResponseDetails` when the flag `peer_details` is true.

 ## Local Development